 One key motivator for choosing the best online therapy provider is the cost.
 Generally speaking, a person can expect online therapy costs to be significantly lower than traditional, in-office sessions.

-Depending on the provider you choose, prices range from $49 to $79 a week (using Talkspace as an example), in comparison to in-office therapy that averages a much-higher $75 to $150 per weekly session.
+Depending on the provider you choose, prices range from about one quarter to one half the price of in-office therapy, which averages $75 to $150 per weekly session.
 But that’s not the only savings.
 Any scheduling or commuting costs, including transportation or taking time off from work, can result in even bigger savings over the long term.

 Give Online Therapy a Try